nrfconnect/sdk-nrf/samples/wifi/shutdown/README.rst

    :local:
    :depth: 2

-The Shutdown sample demonstrates how to put the Nordic Semiconductor's Wi-Fi® chipset in shutdown mode.
+The Shutdown sample demonstrates how to put the Nordic Semiconductor's Wi-Fi® chipset in the Shutdown state, where the device is completely powered off.
+For more information, see the `nRF70 Series power states`_ page.

 This also demonstrates how to achieve the lowest possible power consumption in the nRF5340 SoC when Wi-Fi is enabled but not in use.

 Requirements